 The goal is for patients to do this daily.
 Previous data from studies show that doing daily measurements is the sweet spot or the optimal frequency for testing to catch when the patient’s white blood counts drop.
 So, that’s what we intend to do.

-And I’m assuming the intent here is that complementing this with AI.
-You will have you know earlier you indicators that something is changing or the blood cells are dropping, and therefore you have the opportunity for the care team to intervene, correct?
+And I’m assuming the intent here is that complement this with AI.
+So you will have you know earlier you indicators that something is changing or the blood cells are dropping, and therefore you have the opportunity for the care team to intervene, correct?

 That’s precisely correct.
-As I was saying, to give an example, in the US, 650,000 patients start chemotherapy treatments every year.
-And 110,000, which is 1 in 5 or 1 in 6, end up hospitalized because they have an infection while their white blood counts are critically low.
-Each of these hospital admissions has adverse clinical outcomes for those patients.
+As I was saying, to give an example, 650,000 patients start chemotherapy treatments every year in the US.
+And 110,000, which is 1 in 5 or 1 in 6, end up hospitalized because of an infection while their white blood counts are critically low.
+So each of these hospital admissions has adverse clinical outcomes for those patients.
 And also, it comes at the cost of $25,000 for hospital readmission.

 So, if you do the math, the US healthcare system is spending $3 billion on this problem alone.
 If we catch those cases early and follow up with antibiotics or growth factors, they could be reduced by 50%.
 So this is a huge problem.

 I’m assuming that there are other means other than the blood draw to sort of determine something’s going on.
-How much earlier does this device combined with AI sort of you know give the patient a heads up versus other traditional means?
+So how much earlier does this device combined with AI sort of, you know, give the patient a heads up versus other traditional means?

 Traditionally, we currently detect if something’s going wrong with the patient by a thermometer.
 These patients are instructed to take their temperature daily or frequently.
 If they have a temperature, then it’s a sign of fever or infection, But by then, they already have an infection.
 So, it’s already too late.
 They need to report to the emergency room, and that’s where the cost and the clinical outcomes come into play.

-We are developing a better thermometer or a predictive thermometer tool that can tell when patients are very likely to develop an infection, but before they acquire it.
+We are developing a better thermometer or a predictive thermometer tool that can tell when patients are very likely to develop an infection before they acquire it.
 And based on the previous data published, we could detect that in three or four days before infection.
-That gives caregivers a window to deploy those preventive treatments.
+So that gives caregivers a window to deploy those preventive treatments.

 When you were developing this product, you were supported by the NIH, correct?

-Can you tell us a little bit about how that support and the SBIR program helped you and how it changed outcomes for you?
+Can you tell us a bit of how that support and the SBIR program helped you and how it changed outcomes for you?

 The NIH is the national program of health in the US.
 They have this program called SBIR, which stands for Small Business Innovation Research.
 The NIH wants to support innovative startups that are making products that can contribute to Americans’ healthcare.

 We were fortunate to have the support of one of these awards, which are very competitive.
-That was very exciting for the whole team.
-We recently got notified that we got a Phase II SBIR award.
-That means that we will be securing $2 million in non-dilutive funding for our company, That will support our product development and our clinical trials for the FDA regulation.
-So, we can take it this product to the market.
+So, that was very exciting for the whole team.
+In addition, we recently got notified that we got a Phase II SBIR award.
+That means that we will be securing $2 million in non-dilutive funding for our company, Supporting our product development and clinical trials for the FDA regulation.
+So, we can take this product to the market.

 Having the NIH support and the SBIR award was vital for this company, and we are very fortunate.
 I’m excited to go ahead with the next steps on this project.

-I mean the money is great.
+I mean, the money is great.
 No one denies that.
 But what other things do you get?
 Do you have a mentor?
 Do you have access to advisors?
 What else does the program bring?
-As I said, I’m not complaining about the money.
-But, there’s more to it.
-Tell me a little bit about that as well.
+So, as I said, I’m not complaining about the money.
+But there’s more to it.
+So, tell me a bit of that as well.